Dn2/AStarGridPaths/README.md

 # AStarGridPaths
 UE4 plug-in for A* Pathfinding on custom rectangle grids.
-WIP but works
+WIP but works.
+Uploading for demo purposes and resume examples.